DSCN2645

 IMG_0988

-Compost is an essential component of urban gardening.
-The Garden of Union ran a large (14 ton annually) system in cooperation with the Park Slope Food Coop from the beginning and to the 2021 pandemic.
-Claudia Joseph was the site coordinator from 2005 -2013 and helped design the expanded system as the PSFC rapidly gained members.
+Compost is an essential need in building healthy soil.
+The Garden of Union has hosted a large system (14 ton annually) in cooperation with the Park Slope Food Coop for many years.
+Claudia Joseph was the site coordinator from 2005 -2017 and steered the group design process to expanded the system as the PSFC rapidly gained members – growing from 5,000 to 16,000 following the building’s expansion.
 The bins were designed and constructed by Open Road NY.
-This compost system was open to all members, whether they gardened or not, as well as neighbors and the general public.
+The compost system was open to all garden members, whether they gardened or not, as well as neighbors and the general public.
+As an educational model it was visited by Master Composting student groups from each of the 5 boroughs as well as local school groups.

 The Old Stone House partnered with Brooklyn Botanic Garden in 2009 to construct 3 mega-bins at MS 51.
-We used these for our annual pumpkin smash and in cooperation with restaurants as a study for the MS 51 Science Fair.
-Cafe Martin supplied buckets of coffee, daily.
+We used these for our annual pumpkin smash, for landscape waste and in partnership with restaurants as a study for the MS 51 Science Fair.
+Cafe Martin supplied buckets of coffee and Rosewater restaurant brought vegetable waste.
+Classes compared how various materials performed by tracking temperatures and examining the material and biological life within it.

-The Old Stone House and PSFC built 3 custom, extra-sturdy bins and started receiving material in the OSH educational Farm garden in May 2014.
+The Old Stone House and PSFC built 3 extra-sturdy bins in the OSH educational Farm Garden in May 2014.
 A neighborhood compost club was started in 2016.
-Thanks to a grant from Citizen’s Committee for NYC and major support from the Park Slope Food Coop, compost material enriches the gardens continually.
-Special thanks to our designer/carpenters Lloyd Hicks and Tom Twente and to Joe Holtz and Phil Collosi at PSFC.
+Volunteers from Brooklyn Botanic Gardens trained neighbors who wanted to participate.
+Connecting them to the garden had several positive results: more material, more support and great feedback.
+Thanks to a grant from Citizen’s Committee for NYC and major support from the Park Slope Food Coop, compost is made onsite and continually enriches the gardens .
+Special thanks to our designer/carpenters Lloyd Hicks and Tom Twente and to Joe Holtz and Phil Collosi at PSFC for making the bins possible.

 BASIC RECIPE for COMPOST